waynehoggett/AzureHackathons/3 - Introduction to Kubernetes/Challenges/1.2/readme.md

 In this challenge you will pull an existing container image from the Docker Hub container public registry and run it locally.

-Docker hub is the default registry used Docker desktop.
+Docker hub is the default registry used with Docker desktop.

 ## Objectives